ebpf-io/ebpf.io-website/content/events/2023-ebpf-track-lpc/index.md

 ---
 date: '2023-04-24T17:00:00.000Z'
 place: 'Online'
-title: 'Linux Plumbers Conference 2023'
+title: 'Linux Plumbers Conference 2023 (CFP)'
 description: 'We are pleased to announce the Call for Proposals (CFP) for the Networking and BPF track at the 2023 edition of the Linux Plumbers Conference (LPC) which is taking place in Richmond, VA, United States, on November 13th - 15th, 2023.'